 • Decrease in cortisol

 • Increase in Type lla fibre force output

 • Increase in Type lla power fibre power output

 • Decrease in mood disturbance

 • Increase in sleep quality

 Are you ready to take your hockey game to the next level?
-Join our High Performance In-Season Program where we guaranteed you will notice improvements on the ice in just weeks!
+Join our Hockey Training Programs where we guaranteed you will notice improvements on the ice in just weeks!